 Core values are influenced by your social and economic background, your birth culture, as well as the culture where you grew up if you did not grow up in your birth culture.

-They can also be influenced by your peer group as you move through young adolescence into early adulthood.
+Your peer group can also influence them as you move through young adolescence into early adulthood.
 By the time you are in your early twenties, your core values have stabilized and are not likely to change unless you make an effort to transform them.

-This is important to remember if you find that you and your partner do not share core values, but you are hoping he will change once you start living together (they won’t).
+This is important to remember if you find that you and your partner do not share core values, but you are hoping they will change once you start living together (they won’t).
 Core values build the identity of who we are, and people can change them only if they want to and put effort into it.

 How you view the use of substances such as alcohol or marijuana

 The role of religion in one’s personal life and in society